NUSTM/ITM/README.md

 ## Data
 We adopt two kinds of datasets to systematically evaluate the effectiveness of ITM.

-- Twitter datasets for the TMSC task: the processed pkl files are in floder  ./data/twitter201x/ .
+- Twitter datasets for the TMSC task: the processed pkl files are in floder  `./data/twitter201x/` .
 The original tweets, images and sentiment annotations can be download from [https://drive.google.com/file/d/1PpvvncnQkgDNeBMKVgG2zFYuRhbL873g/view](https://drive.google.com/file/d/1PpvvncnQkgDNeBMKVgG2zFYuRhbL873g/view)
-- Image-Target Matching dataset for the two auxiliary tasks: the processed pkl files are in floder  ./data/Image_Target_Matching/ .
+- Image-Target Matching dataset for the two auxiliary tasks: the processed pkl files are in floder  `./data/Image_Target_Matching/` .
 The original annotated xml files can be download from [Baidu Netdist]() with code: xxxx.
+Images of ITM are from twitter2017 dataset.

 ## Image Processing
-We use [Faster-RCNN](https://github.com/peteanderson80/bottom-up-attention) to extract region feature as the input feature of images.For the details, you can refer to the [Faster-RCNN](https://github.com/peteanderson80/bottom-up-attention).
+We use [Faster-RCNN](https://github.com/peteanderson80/bottom-up-attention) to extract region feature as the input feature of images.For the details, you can refer to the original Github.
+Our processed image feature can be download from [Baidu Netdist]() with code.
 ```
 python ./tools/extract_feat.py --gpu 0 \
                     --cfg experiments/cfgs/faster_rcnn_end2end_resnet_vg.yml \